MarcinOrlowski/Fonty/README.md

  consistency across your Fragments or Activities.

  This means that using `Fonty` will require **no change** to your layout files.
- All you need to do is to initialie the library and specify what typeface you want to be used for regular text and what for boldfaced ones.
+ All you need to do is to initialize the library and specify what typeface you want to be used for regular text and what for boldfaced ones.
 That's it.

  ![Screenshot](img/shot.png)